weefbellington/screenplay/README.md

 #####3.4 An example Stage.Component

 The example above includes a `DrawerLockingComponent `, which locks the navigation drawer while the dialog is active.
-Although this particular stage only has a single Component, it is easy to include multiple components in a scene.
+Although this particular Stage only has a single Component, it is easy to include multiple components in a Stage.
 Ideally, each component should be responsible for a small, well-defined chunk of logic: for example, binding click listeners, making a network call, or creating an animation.

 ```java
 public class DrawerLockingComponent implements Stage.Component {